ALTER INDEX

 Purpose

-statement to change the placement of an existing index or replica among different GSI nodes, to increase or decrease the number of replicas, or to drop a specified index replica temporarily.
+You can use the ALTER INDEX statement to increase or decrease the number of replicas, or to drop a specified index replica temporarily.

 You can also use it to perform the same alterations to a partitioned index and any replica partitions.